M0K097/Blazor-GA/README.md

 # Blazor-GA
-A simple genetic algorithm for solution optimization in large searchspaces.
+A simple implementation of a genetic algorithm for solution optimization in large searchspaces.